ASUS Zenbook 14 OLED UX3405 Review (Intel Core Ultra 7 155H)

 Storage 1TB M.2 NVMe PCIe 4.0 SSD

-Camera FHD camera with IR function to support Windows Hello With privacy shutter
+Camera FHD camera with IR function, privacy shutter

 1x HDMI 2.1 TMDS